ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 </policies>
 ```

-We haven't configured any backend to forward requests to, so the `return-response` policy will ensures that a `200 OK` response is always returned.
-By using the `context.Request.Certificate?.ToString()` policy expression, it will also include any details about a provided client certificate in the response body.
+We haven't configured any backend to forward requests to, so the `return-response` policy ensures that a `200 OK` response is always returned.
+By utilizing the `context.Request.Certificate?.ToString()` policy expression, any details about a provided client certificate will be included in the response body.

-Finally, in the `on-error` section, we're setting some headers to return information about the last error that occurred.
-This will provide additional information about why a request failed.
+Additionally, in the `on-error` section, we're configuring headers to provide information about the last error that occurred.
+This offers additional insights into why a request failed.

-> In a real-world scenario, you might not want to disclose this error information to your clients.
-Instead, you would connect API Management to Application Insights so errors will be logged there.
+> In a real-world scenario, it might not be advisable to disclose detailed error information to clients.
+Instead, consider connecting API Management to Application Insights to log errors there.

-Now redeploy the Bicep template using the previously provided Azure CLI command.
-This should take less than a minute to complete.
+Now, redeploy the Bicep template using the previously provided Azure CLI command.
+This process should take less than a minute to complete.

 ### Test API

 After deploying the API, we can do a first test.
-I like to use the [REST Client extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+I prefer to use the [REST Client extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 It allows me to quickly test APIs without having to leave my IDE.

-> In this section I'll describe how to call the API with a client certificate using the extension.
+> In this section, I'll explain how to call the API with a client certificate using the extension.
 If you want to use Postman instead, you can follow the instructions in the following article: [Adding client certificates in Postman](https://learning.postman.com/docs/sending-requests/certificates/#adding-client-certificates).
 >
 > You can also call the API directly from the browser.
 You'll need to upload the client certificate with private key to your personal certificate store first.
-Then, when you browse to the full url of the API operation, you'll get a popup to select a client certificate.
+Then, when you browse to the full url of the API operation, a popup will appear where you can select a client certificate.

 Create a file called `test.http` and add the following content.
 Replace `<your-api-management-instance-name>` with your API Management instance name.